tendermint/tendermint/docs/app-dev/subscribing-to-events-via-websocket.md

 # Subscribing to events via Websocket

-Tendermint emits different events, to which you can subscribe to via [Websocket](https://en.wikipedia.org/wiki/WebSocket).
+Tendermint emits different events, which you can subscribe to via [Websocket](https://en.wikipedia.org/wiki/WebSocket).
 This can be useful for third-party applications (for analysis) or for inspecting state.

 [List of events](https://godoc.org/github.com/tendermint/tendermint/types#pkg-constants)

-To open a websocket connection with a node, you can use a cli tool such as [wscat](https://github.com/websockets/wscat) and run:
+To connect to a node via websocket from the CLI, you can use a tool such as [wscat](https://github.com/websockets/wscat) and run:

 ```
 wscat ws://127.0.0.1:26657/websocket
 ```

-You can then subscribe to any of the events above by calling the `subscribe` RPC method via Websocket along with a valid query.
+You can subscribe to any of the events above by calling the `subscribe` RPC method via Websocket along with a valid query.

 ```